 was the first woman to receive a PhD in physics and the Nobel Prize.

-Chips threat – health risks caused regular consumption – Polish scientists from the Institute of
+Chips threat – Health risk caused regular consumption – Polish scientists from the Institute of

 Food and Nutrition demonstrated health risks, which carries regular consumption of chips.